Julius Caesar (1970 film): Critical response

 Charlton Heston later expressed dissatisfaction with the film, which had been a passion project, claiming it had a poor director, an unsuitable cameraman, and the wrong actor as Brutus.
 He called Jason Robards’ performance “the worst performance by a really good actor.”

 Home media

 The film was released on DVD on 11 May 2004 initially and then 1 February 2005, 25 July 2006, and 19 February 2013 afterwards.
 Upon its 2013 Blu-ray disc release, it met with a more positive review from the website DVD Talk, although Jason Robards' performance was still soundly panned.
-Its previous DVD release, which was pan-and-scanned rather than letterboxed, had been harshly criticized, and several other DVD reviewers also disparaged the film.
+Its previous DVD release, which was pan-and-scanned rather than letterboxed, had been harshly criticised, and several other DVD reviewers also disparaged the film.